High Levels of Pollen in Miami are Nothing to Sneeze at

 The levels started rising during the second week of February and have been intensifying since then, he said.

 Just how bad is it?
 One day late last month, the concentration of pollen in Miami registered at 2,949 pollen grains per cubic meter.
 “And that’s pretty high,” Kumar said.
 “Even if one to two pollen grains make their way to your eyes or nasal cavity, they can trigger an allergic response.”

 Exposure to pollen can trigger allergies, result in allergic conjunctivitis, and exacerbate asthma.
 It also can worsen COPD and eye, nose, and throat inflammation, according to Kumar.

-The high levels will only linger.
 “It’s a perennial issue in Miami.
 We’ve been seeing high concentrations from March through May,” said Kumar, noting that his research group has been monitoring the levels since 2018, storing data that will be used to analyze pollen distribution in different parts of the city.